Gender and children

 Gender expression is how children show their gender.
 This might be through their name, pronouns, clothes, behaviour, hairstyle or voice.

-Many trans or gender-diverse children also express their gender identity at around 2-3 years.
+Many trans or gender-diverse children also express their gender at around 2-3 years.
 They can be firm about their gender too.
-For example, a child might get angry when people call them a boy or girl, refuse to wear particular clothes, or say that they’re a different gender.
+For example, a child might get angry when people refer to them as the wrong gender.
+They might refuse to wear particular clothes, or they might say that they’re a different gender.

-Other trans or gender-diverse children might start to talk about their gender identity being different when they’re at primary school.
+Other trans or gender-diverse children might start to talk about their gender when they’re at primary school.
 For some, this happens after puberty, and some might not know or express this until they’re well into adulthood.

 Gender dysphoria

-Gender dysphoria is when your child feels distressed because their gender identity differs from their presumed gender.
+Gender dysphoria is when children or teenagers feel distressed because their gender differs from their presumed gender.

-Not all trans or gender-diverse children have gender dysphoria.
-Some children are comfortable identifying as a gender that’s different from their presumed gender.
-And being trans or gender diverse or experimenting with gender expression isn’t a problem unless your child seems upset or distressed about their gender.
+Not all trans or gender-diverse children and teenagers have gender dysphoria.
+Some are comfortable being a gender that’s different from their presumed gender.
+They don’t feel upset or distressed about being trans or gender diverse.

 You can support your child with gender dysphoria by showing that you love and accept them as they are and know themselves to be.
 It’s also good to talk with them about what they’re experiencing.